What is Rouge Rescue?

 Do we go in the river?

 Some sites may.
-Although Rouge Rescue is traditionally a river cleanup event, more sites have expanded their opportunities to include trash cleanup, invasive plant removal, and more!
+Although Rouge Rescue is traditionally a river cleanup event, more sites have expanded their opportunities to include native plantings, invasive plant removal, and more!
 Check out the Rouge Rescue Work Site by Activity page and see which sites are working in or near the river.
 Working in the river may be dependent on recent rainfall or other weather.

 If you are volunteering planning on working in the river, please review the Health Advisory first.
 The river is much cleaner and safer than in the past because of volunteers like you helping at Rouge Rescue since 1986!